lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 clusters.
 MPI is designed to provide access to advanced parallel hardware for end-users, library writers and tool developers.

-mpi4py (MPI for Python) provides bindings of the MPI standard for the python programming language, allowing any Python program to exploit multiple processors.
+mpi4py (MPI for Python) provides bindings of the MPI standard for the Python programming language, allowing any Python program to exploit multiple processors.

 mpi4py is based on MPI-2 C++ bindings.
 It supports almost all MPI calls.
 This implementation is